 Situated as the most efficient ski in Voile's line, the WSP makes no compromises when it comes to long-distance ski travel.
 Prepared to drive you up the skintrack at an unreasonable pace before guiding you down steep descents without sacrificing durability, the WSP is perfect for race day.
 A slim waist and relatively stiff flex pattern offers responsive skinning performance in a featherweight package.
 The ski's running length steel-edge with full sidewall construction predictably offers stable descending ability.
 However, unlike other SkiMo race skis the WSP holds equal importance to stability as durability, ensuring that your skis stay intact through the end of your race.
 Voile's Wasatch Speed Project ski amounts to a highly-competitive ascender that won't falter on steep descents or occasional encounters with unexpected rocks.
 Keeping efficiency at its core, the ski uses Voile's esteemed paulownia wood core blend boasting a featherweight feel with a surprisingly damp and stiff descending characteristic.

 The Wasatch Speed Project backcountry skis have ample tip rocker and Voile signature lightweight construction for fast ski mountaineering trips and randonee races from the Wasatch to Chamonix.

-Voile says "It's about time we put our spandex on".
-From the heart of the rocky mountains comes the first American-made skimo ski, the new Voile Wasatch Speed Project.
-With ample tip-rocker straight from the Vector and our signature lightweight construction, the WSP is built to climb-from the Wasatch to Chamonix.
-As always, made in SLC, UT USA.
+From the heart of the rocky mountains comes the first American-made skimo ski, the new Voile Wasatch Speed Project (WSP).
+With ample tip-rocker straight from the Vector and their signature lightweight construction, the WSP is built to climb-from the Wasatch to Chamonix.